ironclad logo

 Parts of a joint marketing agreement

-Every co-marketing contract will be unique to the specific companies and campaigns involved in that agreement.
-Still, there are components that all of these contracts should share, such as:
+Every co-marketing contract will be unique to the specific companies and campaigns involved.
+However, all joint marketing agreements should include these essential components:

 • Branding specifications: A clause that clearly defines how each brand’s materials can be used and how they should be presented.